googlecodelabs/headless-commerce-demo/README.md

 Commercetools is also available on the [Google Cloud Marketplace](https://console.cloud.google.com/marketplace/product/commercetools-public/commercetools-platform) making it easy to subscribe through the GCP console and have the billing added automatically to your monthly bill!

-## Import sample data
+## Import Sample Data

+### Clone Commercetools Repo and Add Tutorial Data

 Commercetools has an existing sample dataset for their example Sunrise Store.
 We will be providing our own data but using the data import process Commercetools built to import our custom data into our Merchant Center.

-From the root directory, run the following commands to clone the sunrise data repo and copy our sample data over
+Run the following commands to clone the sunrise data repo and copy our sample data over

 ```bash
 git clone https://github.com/commercetools/commercetools-sunrise-data.git